-Can’t I Just Use FTP?
+FTP vs. FTPS: Can I Just Use FTP?

 FTP exchanges data using two separate channels known as the command channel and data channel.
 With FTP, both channels are unencrypted, leaving any data sent over these channels vulnerable to being intercepted and read.

-FTPS authenticates your connection using either a user ID and password, a certificate, or both.
+FTPS authenticates your connection using a user ID and password, a certificate, or both.
 When connecting to a trading partner's FTPS server, your FTPS client will first check if the server's certificate is trusted.
-The certificate is considered trusted if either the certificate was signed by a known certificate authority (CA), or if the certificate was self-signed by your partner and you have a copy of their public certificate in your trusted key store.
+The certificate is considered trusted if either the certificate was signed by a known certificate authority (CA) or if the certificate was self-signed by your partner and you have a copy of their public certificate in your trusted key store.
 Your partner may also require that you supply a certificate when you connect to them.
 If your certificate isn’t signed by a third-party CA, your partner may allow you to self-sign your certificate, sending them the public portion beforehand to load into their trusted key store.

 User ID authentication can be used with any combination of certificate and/or password authentication.

 While FTPS adds a layer to the FTP protocol, SFTP is an entirely different protocol based on the network protocol SSH (Secure Shell).
 Unlike both FTP and FTPS, SFTP uses only one connection and encrypts both authentication information and data files being transferred.

 What is SFTP?